This page contains the answers to questions that have been asked of the instructors and other common questions.

 - Outlet converter.
 Italian outlets are different than U.S. outlets.
 You need a converter.
 Cheap ones make it so that you can plug in U.S. things into European outlets.
 More expensive ones actually have a transformer that steps down the voltage from 240V to 120V.
 While many electronic devices use transformers that are SUPPOSED to work with voltages up to 240V, they may not.
 I have lost more than one transformer on my Surface over the years.

 - Heavy hiking or construction footware and appropriate clothing.
-We may be touring the Metro Linea C tunnel as well as a drydock in Venice.
+We will be touring the Metro Linea C tunnel as well as a drydock in Venice.
 We will also be walking through a 2,000 year old aqueduct tunnel (you will have the option to get VERY dirty on this tour).
 These are active construction sites, dirty, and with things like nails, jagged rocks, etc. around.
 You must have appropriate shoes and clothes to tour these sites.
 Specifically, bring a pair of hiking or construction shoes.
 No running shoes, open-toed shoes or anything fashion-like.
 I am bringing my pair of hiking boots.
 Also a pair of long pants are a must.
 I am bringing some light hiking pants.

 Can/should I go to other parts of Europe/Italy before/after the course?